jhlddm/TCPM/README.md

 ----

-### Designing mixture of models
+### Designing a mixture of models

 We use a mixture of models for face detection.
-Mixture of models are literally composed of multiple models.
+Let's first look into the original model implemented in the code.
+As for the original mixture of models, total of 13 models form a mixture.
+Let the model 1 to 3, 4 to 10, and 11 to 13 be group A, B, and C respectively.

+Model 1 to 3 are for purpose of detecting the faces heading toward left (90, 75, 60 degree) and let them , model 4 to 10 are for the faces heading for front (45, 30, 15, 0, 15, -30, -45 degree), and the other, model 11 to 13, are for faces heading right (-60, -75, -90).

 ### Preparing the training data